zdravkov02/kafka-single-node/README.md

+Kafka single node environment.
-Kafka single node.
-1 broker with monitoring and prometeus kafka-exporter and Grafana for visualization purposes.
+1 Kafka broker with monitoring and prometeus kafka-exporter and Grafana for visualization purposes.